threefoldtecharchive/info_manual3/wiki/manual3_get_started/grid3_planetary_network.md

 An extensive explanation on the Planetary Network can be found [here](threefold:planetary_network).

 In a first phase, to get started, you need to launch the planetary network by running [Yggdrasil](https://yggdrasil-network.github.io) from the command line.

-Yggdrasil is an early-stage implementation of a fully end-to-end encrypted IPv6 network.
+Yggdrasil is an implementation of a fully end-to-end encrypted IPv6 network.
 It is lightweight, self-arranging, supported on multiple platforms, and allows pretty much any IPv6-capable application to communicate securely with other nodes on the network.
 Yggdrasil does not require you to have IPv6 Internet connectivity - it also works over IPv4.

 ### Install